Resource Criteria

 • Is this material useful to self-advocates, families, and others, in compliance with the principles of the Developmental Disabilities Act?

-4. If concerns develop about the quality of materials that have been sent to the National Advisory Committee, the Subcommittee of the Advisory Committee will have a chance to make additional comments, within three (3) business days of the original deadline.
+4. If concerns develop about the quality of materials that have been sent to the National Advisory Committee, the appropriate Subcommittee of the Advisory Committee will have a chance to make additional comments, within three (3) business days of the original deadline.

 Other opportunities for National Advisory Committee feedback are: